 Insurance companies, regardless of the way they represent themselves in television commercials, are not in the business of helping the injured after a car accident.
 They are in the business of making money for their stockholders.
 They do this by taking in more money in premiums than they pay out.
 It’s all about profits, which means they want to minimize the amount they pay in victim compensation.
 So they fight accident claims with sophisticated methods applied by well trained adjusters and aggressive legal teams.

 Insurance companies have various tactics that they use to try to achieve their profit-driven end, most of which are effective on accident victims who think they can settle without a lawyer.
 These tactics seldom work on those with an experience personal injury lawyer advocating for their rights.
 So if you are the injured in Texas, you will be doing yourself a grave disservice if your try to go it alone.
-Do yourself and your family a favor by hiring an experienced personal injury attorney to force the insurance company’s hand and fight for the fair compensation you need and deserve following a serious Texas car accident.
+Do yourself and your family a favor by hiring an experienced personal injury attorney in Houston to force the insurance company’s hand and fight for the fair compensation you need and deserve following a serious Texas car accident.

 According to the Texas Wrongful Death Statute, spouses, parents, or children of the deceased have the legal right to claim the following: